una/una.github.io/_posts/blog/2015-07-14-travel-tips.md

 tags:
 - conference
 - travel
+- tips
-header-bg: ../images/posts/travel-guide/conf-travel-guide.png
+header-bg: ../images/posts/travel-guide/bg.jpg
-subtitle: With the fall conference season coming up, here are some travel tips to help make your life a little bit easier.
+subtitle: With preparations for the fall conference season coming up, here are some travel tips to help make your life a little bit easier.
 ---

 <style>